ypetya/stompbroker/readme.md

 current implementation uses epoll: input queue is processed by a single thread

-It makes some backpressure with starting as many output thread as free cores left.
+It makes backpressure with starting as many output thread as free cores left.
 In the future it must be balanced.
 Further measurements needed.